saracemal/js-questions-2/README.md

 What are global variables?
 Global variables are those assigned outside of the scope of functions, and can be accessed through functions

+What are Javascript Cookies?
+Cookies are bits of data stored onto your computer that come from interactions you have with a website.
+These bits of data are used to contain data on a specific website (such as login data, items in a cart, visited pages, etc) in order to create an easier user experience.
+However, sometimes can be used maliciously in order to target users with specific advertisements based on data that they've consumed.

+What is a typeof operator?
+Returns a string of what data type the variable is.

+What are the types of errors in Javascript?
+Loadtime Errors: errors shown at the time of page load errors, usually due to incorrect syntax or creates loading issues.
+Runtime Errors: errors that are shown while the page is already running. an example would be illegal operations caused by mathematical issues
+Logic Errors: syntactically correct code that doesn't fulfill the task -- example, an infinite loop

 1. What's the difference between undefined and null?

 undefined: nothing was assigned to the variable. whether intentional or accidental.